LougonVitor/petland-ddd/README.md

 1. The PostgresSQL database is in a docker container.
 2. A request is sent by Postman or any other api platform.
+3. The endpoint will follow this pattern: localhost:8080/[domainName{animals or register}] -> the method will decide which action will be taken, whether it is POST, DELETE, GET or PUT.
+4. The system will perform the validations.
+5. Then save it to the database.

 ## ⚙️ Configuration